cdot/SVGcut/README.md

 ## Tool

 The next step is to set the parameters of the tool you are using.
-Click on the `Tool Settings` button to open the pane.
+Click on the `Tool Defaults` button to open the pane.
 There is popup help on each of the options.

 ## Material